 The Company is faced with increased concentration risk in the current year with respect to trade receivables, as there are a number of tenants within the Shopping Mall segment that have been negatively impacted by COVID-19.
-A provision is recognised for amounts not expected to be recovered.
+A provision is recognised for amounts not expected to be recovered and previous years' provisions were reviewed and adjusted accordingly.